 MPI_Irecv initiates input communication and can return while the communication (reading values into buf) is still underway.
 The code between MPI_Irecv and MPI_Wait can execute without waiting for this communication to complete provided it does not involve buf.
 Similar code with the call of MPI_Irecv replaced by a call of MPI_Isend is asynchronous output communication.
-Any attempt to access buf between the MPI_Irecv and the MPI_Wait can result in corruption of data, at least.
+Any attempt to access buf between the MPI_Irecv and the MPI_Wait can result in corruption of data, or other concurrency related faults.